Decanonization: Catholic Church

 There are several examples of decanonization in the Catholic Church throughout the centuries.
 Among the saints decanonized were Kakwykylla, Wilgefortis, Werner, Liban and a host of others deemed to be legendary figures with no historical veracity.
 The official position of the church is that persons may still maintain private devotions to these saints, however they are forbidden from public veneration as there is no sufficient evidence for their existence.

 On February 14, 1969, Pope Paul VI, through the apostolic letter Mysterii Paschalis, removed the names of a number of saints from the General Roman Calendar, based on a lack of documentary evidence of their lives.
-These included popes Telephorus, Hyginus, Lucius I, Anicetus, Soter, Caius, Cletus, Eleutherius, Felix I, Victor I and Zephyrinus, as well as saints Dorothy, Maris, Martha, Abachum and Audifax, Faustinus and Jovita, Basilides, Cyrinus, Nabor and Nazarius, Tryphon, Respicius, and Nympha, Sergius and Bacchus, Apuleius, Placid and Companions, Eustace and Companions, Cyprian and Justina, Boniface of Tarsus, Marcellus, Alexius, Symphorosa, the Forty Martyrs of Sebaste, the Seven Holy Brothers, Margaret of Antioch, Catherine of Alexandria, Barbara, and Ursula.
+These included popes Telesphorus, Hyginus, Lucius I, Anicetus, Soter, Caius, Cletus, Eleutherius, Felix I, Victor I and Zephyrinus, as well as saints Dorothy, Maris, Martha, Abachum and Audifax, Faustinus and Jovita, Basilides, Cyrinus, Nabor and Nazarius, Tryphon, Respicius, and Nympha, Sergius and Bacchus, Apuleius, Placid and Companions, Eustace and Companions, Cyprian and Justina, Boniface of Tarsus, Marcellus, Alexius, Symphorosa, the Forty Martyrs of Sebaste, the Seven Holy Brothers, Margaret of Antioch, Catherine of Alexandria, Barbara, and Ursula.

 Pope Paul VI also removed Simon of Trent from the Roman Martyrology in 1965.

 Anglican Church

-On 16 Nov.
-1538 Henry VIII issued a proclamation declaring that all images and pictures of Thomas Becket were to be "put down," and all mention of him in calendar and service book to be erased.
+On 16 November 1538 Henry VIII issued a proclamation declaring that all images and pictures of Thomas Becket were to be "put down," and all mention of him in calendar and service book to be erased.

 In 1966, the Anglican Church excluded Little Saint Hugh of Lincoln from the books of locally revered saints.

+In 1859 after Parliament passed the Anniversary Days Observance Act, the commemoration of Charles I (known in the calendar as "Charles, King and Martyr, 1649") was removed, effectively decanonizing Charles.